 Please note, unless otherwise specified, all non-member rates include a one-year membership to AWCS.
 If you’re a non-member registering for multiple courses, please select the Member Option on the registration page and purchase a membership along with your courses.

 Do Fish Need Bicycles?
-(8 Seats Available)

-Do you have leftover issues from growing up in the sixties and seventies, do you feel that the eighties did little to progress women’s rights, or have you realized, as a young person, that regardless of how far we’ve come, equal rights, equal pay and equality under the law are really now how life roles?
+Do you have leftover issues from growing up in the sixties and seventies, do you feel that the eighties did little to progress women’s rights, or have you realized, as a young person, that regardless of how far we’ve come, equal rights, equal pay and equality under the law are really not how life rolls?
 Are there attitudes, at home, in the workplace, and in public spaces that prevent you from being who you want to be?
 And do these attitudes mildly concern you or do they make you mad as hell?

 Some writing experience is an asset but not necessary.
 We will cover the basics as we write, read, listen and share.

 Ellen Kelly is a long-time member and instructor for AWCS.
 She has been short-listed more than once for the Jon Whyte Memorial Essay Prize.
 Check out her blog Random/Abstract

 Do you have true stories to tell?
 Experiences you would like to share?
 Skeletons in your closet that you want to write about?
 Passionate feelings about a subject that you would like to explore?
 This eight-week course gives participants the opportunity to find deeper meaning in their writing by experimenting with various personal essay formats and through discussion of characterization, scene, narration, theme, voice, truth, and markets/publication.
 Specific interests of the class participants will be addressed and participants will be encouraged to write both briefly in class and more extensively at home.
 Sharing is encouraged.